 - Continuity of Care

 - Continuity of care can be best defined as “An approach to ensure that the patient-centered care team is cooperatively involved in ongoing healthcare management toward a shared goal of high-quality medical care.
 Continuity of care promotes patient safety and assures the quality of care over time.”
 This ongoing process allows for the network of providers to be interconnected through a care management team.
 A care manager gets to know a patient well by knowing all their conditions and being in contact with providers throughout this process; the care manager is tasked to virtually look over the patient.
 Continuity of care connects all the dots of virtual care, with the care manager sharing the same values as the patient, which include prioritizing high-quality care, improving/managing conditions, and promoting cost-effective care.
 Continuity of care improves safety and quality of care over time through a meaningful relationship with the patient and care manager.

 Virtual care has been utilized well before the Covid-19 pandemic; providers have been trying new methods to ensure virtual care is just as effective as an in-person visit by maintaining standards of quality and effectiveness.
 Organizations now use services like CCM, BHI, and RPM as a standard of care.
-These methods help patients get affordable and accessible to care, improving their conditions and their relationship with their providers for a better quality of life.

 As the healthcare landscape continues to shift to a blended model of in-person and non-face-to-face care delivery, providing meaningful care that enhances the patient experience is the most critical component in improving patient outcomes.